-Fossil Group's wholesale business accounts for three-quarters of its sales, with its direct-to-consumer business (company-owned retail stores and e-commerce) brings in the rest.
+Fossil's wholesale business accounts for more than 80% of its sales, while its direct-to-consumer business (company-owned retail stores and e-commerce) brings in the rest.
 The company's wholesale customers include: major department store chains, including Dillard's, Neiman Marcus, and Saks Fifth Avenue; discounters Wal-Mart and Target.
-Its US retail arm operates about 125 company-owned stores and 120 outlets located in malls.
-Internationally, the company operates about 215 retail shops and more than 85 outlet stores.
+Its US retail arm operates about 150 company-owned stores and 140 outlets located in malls.
+Internationally, the company operates about 200 retail shops and more than 100 outlet stores.

-Fossil Group also has a licensing agreement with Diesel through 2015 and holds the exclusive rights to manufacture, market, and distribute a Diesel jewelry collection.
-A move that has placed Fossil Group at a noteworthy advantage is its deal with retailing behemoth Wal-Mart to design, make, and distribute watches for the retailer's private-label brand George.
-The company's mass market watch business increased about 40% soon thereafter, more or less attributable to this partnership.
+Fossil also has a licensing agreement with Kate Spade through 2025 and holds the exclusive rights to manufacture, market, and distribute a Kate Spade jewelry collection.
+Fossil's deal with retailing behemoth Wal-Mart has also given it an advantage.
+The deal, to design, make, and distribute watches for the retailer's private-label brand George, is largely responsible for the 40% increase in Fossil's mass market watch business.

-Fossil Group is also aggressively expanding its store base.
-In 2013, the company added about 70 new stores to its global footprint, with plans for as many as 80 more in 2014.
-Fossil Group is focusing its efforts outside the US to sell its full-price accessories.
+Fossil is also aggressively expanding its store base.
+In 2014, the company added about 50 new stores to its global footprint, with plans for about 15 more in 2015.
+The company is focusing its efforts outside the US to sell its full-price accessories.
 Building on the Fossil brand name, the company also markets wallets, handbags, and belts.